robert-godlewski/django-plugins/README.md

 * store
 * user - I think that this one exists but might need to add in some features

+templates/admin directory in the myplugins directory now has the html for the admin and base html look.

 # tag
 The tag app is really useful for SEO purposes and grouping content together.
 It can be used for blogs, stores, crm, cms, etc.